basarat/demo-typestyle/09-fallback/script.md

 }
 ```

-* And then use this object as a mixin whenever I need scrolling support,
+* And now I can use this scroll object as a mixin whenever I need smooth touch scrolling support,

 ```js
 const className = style(